 When faced with a chronic illness or debilitating disease we all want to know,

-” What is the scoop on why the US Government’s FDA is not allowing natural remedies on the market to cure diseases when alledgedly ‘there is proof’ out there with alternative treatments?
-Don’t drug have side-effects that the “natural” methods don’t have?”
+” What is the scoop on why the US Government’s FDA is not allowing natural remedies on the market to cure diseases when allegedly ‘there is proof’ out there with alternative treatments?
+Don’t drugs have side-effects that the “natural” methods don’t have?”

-I hope you will continue to research more on your own then make an informed decisions about why those Miracle Cures are not being prescribed by MD?.
-Are they Fact, Falacy, or Urban Legend?
+I hope you will continue to research more on your own then make an informed decision about why those Miracle Cures are not being prescribed by MD?.
+Are they Fact, Fallacy, or Urban Legend?

 When the facts don’t add up or not well documented for proof then there is no conclusive evidence that medical claim is valid.
 Yet, people talk…making claims.

 Facebooks posts are going viral, chain letters are being sent by private message with so-called natural cures for COVID-19.